egel/blog/content/blog/install_the_latest_nvidia_drivers_on_linux.md

-Title:    Install the latest nVidia drivers for linux Mint 17
+Title:    Install the latest nVidia drivers for Linux
 Date:     2015-11-02
-Author:   Maciej Sypień
 Status:   published
-Lang:     pl
+Lang:     en
+Category: How to
 Tags:     linux, console
-Category: How to
+Author:   Maciej Sypień

 <div class="intro-article-image-sm" markdown="1">
   ![Tmux]({filename}/images/terminal_icon.png)
 </div>

-After while I had to install my Nvidia driver in my Mint distro because some problem arises with Nvidia proprietary drivers.
-I just push `ctrl` + `alt` + `F1`, and get black screen with flashing cursor.
-YES!
-It has not broke down for good.
+And it's time that I had to face with reinstall of the Nvidia driver on my Mint 17 distro.

+There arises some problems with Nvidia proprietary drivers.
+I just push `ctrl`+`alt`+`F1`, and get black screen with flashing cursor.
+YES! - I shout - the console not broke down for good - I sad to myself in mind.

-I read that the problem has to do with the way the framebuffer.
-So I make few modifications to `/etc/default/grub`, but backup first!
+I red somewhere that the problem has to do something with the way the framebuffer.
+So I made few modifications to `/etc/default/grub`, but remember - backup always go first!

     :::bash
     sudo cp /etc/default/grub /etc/default/grub.bak